Domisboss2021/CPAN252-Assignment2/README.md

 # CPAN252-Assignment2
-This is my Part 1 fAssignment 2 for CPAN 252: Distr Computing using Java
+This is my Part 1 for Assignment 2 for CPAN 252: Distr Computing using Java